This article is part of a detailed article series designed to help you succeed online with the WordPress platform.

-For an overview of the article series, go here:
+For an overview of the article series, see this post:

-In this article, you will learn a number of facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of businesses and people are using WordPress today.
+In this blog post, we present some impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world choose WordPress and what kind of people and businesses use WordPress today.

-- WordPress offers two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.
+- 23 out of every hundred new domains registered in the U.S. are for a new WordPress website.

-- There are well over sixty million installations of WordPress worldwide.
-This number grows significantly everyday.
+- There are over 60 million installations of WordPress worldwide.
+This number is growing everyday.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites worldwide are powered by WordPress.
+Over one-third of all websites worldwide are driven by WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.